What are the top nanotechnology uses? We run through six ways nanotechnology makes a difference in daily life.

 Anyone watching the technology space is no doubt familiar with the rate of advancement predicted by Moore’s Law, which anticipates a doubling of transistor density each year.
 Electrical circuitry is becoming ever smaller, and it’s nanotechnology that makes such advancements possible.

 In 2015, IBM (NYSE:IBM) announced it was working on a computer chip that would use 7 nanometer transistors; just two years later it created a 5 nanometer chip.
-The new chip packs 30 billion 5 nanometer switches onto a chip the “size of a fingernail.”
+This chip packs 30 billion 5 nanometer switches onto a chip the “size of a fingernail.”
+In mid-2021, the tech giant announced the development of a 2 nanometer chip projected to achieve 45 percent higher performance, or 75 percent lower energy use, than the advanced 7 nanometer chips.

-Now, Samsung (KRX:005930) has developed its own 5 nanometer process that can make chips even smaller and more power-efficient.
-In July 2020, Reuters reported that the company’s semiconductor manufacturing division scored a contract to make new Qualcomm (NASDAQ:QCOM) X60 modem chips, which will connect devices such as smartphones to 5G wireless data networks.
+Samsung (KRX:005930) developed its own 5 nanometer process that can make chips even smaller and more power-efficient.
+In mid-2020, Reuters reported that the company’s semiconductor manufacturing division scored a contract to make new Qualcomm (NASDAQ:QCOM) X60 modem chips, which will connect devices such as smartphones to 5G wireless data networks.

 5. Nanotechnology uses: Energy